picocms/Pico/CONTRIBUTING.md

 - will include ZIP archive in release

 ###### manually
+TO-DO: in the future, this should be automatic.
+(See above)
 - rename `docs/master` folder in `gh-pages` branch to the name of the previous Pico release. (e.g. `docs/pico-1.0.0`)
 - upload current documentation to the `gh-pages` branch `/docs/master`
 - update release information on GitHub with:
-    - Release title (taken from changelog)
+    - release title (taken from changelog)
-    - Changelog
+    - changelog

 ###### automatically
 - Pico will be automatically updated on [Packagist](http://packagist.org/packages/picocms/pico)